Boyd Sports, LLC Recognized as a 2021 Best Employer in Sports by Front Office Sports

 Boyd Sports, LLC, owned by Randy and Jenny Boyd, are lifelong sports fans.
 The couple is committed to creating a fun, family-friendly experience at the ballpark for generations to come.
 Boyd Sports, LLC, owns the Tennessee Smokies and has part-ownership in the Memphis Redbirds.
 It also owns the Johnson City Doughboys, Elizabethton River Riders, Greeneville Flyboys and operates the Kingsport Axmen.

+- Boyd Sports, LLC Recognized as a 2021 Best Employer in Sports by Front Office Sports - Kingsport Axmen

-- Boyd Sports, LLC Recognized as a 2021 Best Employer in Sports by Front Office Sports - Tennessee Smokies
+- Boyd Sports, LLC Recognized as a 2021 Best Employer in Sports by Front Office Sports - Johnson City Doughboys

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.